Preventing Canine Heatstroke: Important Tips for Dog Owners

 Create a cool spot indoors

 If your dog spends time indoors, offer them a designated cool spot.
 Choose an area with proper air circulation and away from direct sunlight.
-Elevated beds or cooling mats can also provide additional by allowing air to circulate underneath your dog.
+Elevated beds or cooling mats can also provide additional comfort by allowing air to circulate underneath your dog.
 Consider using fans or air conditioning to maintain a cooler indoor environment.

 Use cooling mats or vests

 Cooling mats are specifically designed to lower a dog's body temperature and provide relief from heat.
 These mats can be placed indoors or outdoors and often contain gel or cooling properties that activate upon contact with your dog's body.
-Cooling vests or jackets can also be worn by your dog during walks or outdoor activities to help regulate their body temperature.
+Cooling vests or jackets can also be worn by your dog during walks or to help regulate their body temperature.

 Allow access to air-conditioned areas